Abu Qir Bay

-The Abū Qīr Bay (sometimes transliterated Abukir Bay or Aboukir Bay) (خليج أبو قير; transliterated: Khalīj Abū Qīr) is a spacious bay on the Mediterranean Sea near Alexandria in Egypt, lying between the Rosetta mouth of the Nile and the town of Abu Qir.
+The Abū Qīr Bay (sometimes transliterated Abukir Bay or Aboukir Bay; خليج أبو قير) is a spacious bay on the Mediterranean Sea near Alexandria in Egypt, lying between the Rosetta mouth of the Nile and the town of Abu Qir.
 The ancient cities of Canopus, Heracleion and Menouthis lie submerged beneath the waters of the bay.
 In 1798 it was the site of the Battle of the Nile, a naval battle fought between the British Royal Navy and the navy of the French First Republic.
 The bay contains a natural gas field, discovered in the 1970s.

 Geography

 Abu Qir Bay lies approximately 20 km east of Alexandria, bounded to the southwest by the Abu Qir headland, on which lies the town of Abu Qir, and to the northeast by the Rosetta mouth of the Nile.
 The bay is a highly fertile Egyptian coastal region but suffers from acute eutrophication and pollution from untreated industrial and domestic waste.
 The ABU QIR Fertilizers and Chemicals Industries Company, a large producer of nitrogen fertilizer, is located on the bay.